Kinto/kinto/docs/tutorials/authentication-github.rst

                 return None
             if authmeth != GITHUB_METHOD.lower():
                 return None
-            print('Check Github')
+            print('Check GitHub')

-Now a request with Basic Authentication should not print `Check Github` in the server console but this one should:
+Now a request with Basic Authentication should not print `Check GitHub` in the server console but this one should:

 ::